ALL

 Staying Active

-• keep your heart healthy
+• keep your heart healthy and lower the risk of chronic disease

 • keep a healthy body weight

-• have a better bone density
+• maintain bone density

 Talk to your doctor to find out what activities are best for you.
 Some physical activities can be harder for some people to do.

-Adjusting Activities
+Adjusting activities

 • rugby